catamphetamine/javascript-time-ago/README.md

 ## Customization

-This library comes with three "styles" built-in: the default one, "twitter" style and "time" style.
-Each of these styles is an object defining its own `flavour` and `gradation`.
-If none of them suits a project then a custom "style" object may be passed as a second parameter to `.format(date, style)` having the following shape:
+This library comes with several ["presets"](#presets) built-in.
+Each of those presets is an object defining its own `flavour` (the name's historical) and `gradation`.
+A completely custom "preset" object may be passed as a second parameter to `.format(date, preset)`, having the following shape:

-  * [`flavour`](https://github.com/catamphetamine/javascript-time-ago#flavour) – Preferred labels variant.
+  * [`flavour`](https://github.com/catamphetamine/javascript-time-ago#flavour) – Preferred time labels style.
 Is `"long"` by default.
-Can be either a string (e.g. `"short"`) or an array of preferred flavours in which case each one of them is tried until a match is found.
-E.g. `["tiny", "short"]` searches for `tiny` first and falls back to `short`. `short`, `long` and `narrow` are always present for each locale.
+Can be either a string (e.g. `"short"`) or an array of preferred "flavours" in which case each one of them is tried until a supported one is found.
+For example, `["tiny", "short"]` will search for `tiny` time labels first and then fall back to `short` ones if `tiny` time labels aren't defined for the language. `short`, `long` and `narrow`time labels are always present for each language.

   * [`gradation`](https://github.com/catamphetamine/javascript-time-ago#gradation) – Time interval measurement units scale.
 Is [`convenient`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/convenient.js) by default.
 Another one available is [`canonical`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/canonical.js).
-A developer may supply a custom `gradation` which must be an array of steps each of them having either a `unit : string` or a `format(value, locale) : string` function.
-See [Twitter style](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/style/twitter.js) for such an advanced example.
+A developer may supply a custom `gradation` which must be an array of steps each of them having either a `unit: string` or a `format(value, locale): string` function.
+See [Twitter preset](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/style/twitter.js) for such an advanced example.

   * `units` – A list of time interval measurement units which can be used in the output.
 E.g. `["second", "minute", "hour", ...]`.
 By default all available units are used.
 This is only used to filter out some of the non-conventional time units like `"quarter"` which is present in CLDR data.

 ## Flavour

+(the name's historical; will be renamed to "style" in the next major version)

-Relative date/time labels come in various "flavours": `long`, `short`, `narrow` are the standard CLDR ones (always present) possibly accompanied by other ones like `tiny` which is defined for `en`, `ru` and `ko`.
+Relative date/time labels come in various styles: `long`, `short`, `narrow` are the standard CLDR ones (always present), possibly accompanied by other ones like `tiny` (`"1m"`, `"2h"`, ...).
 Refer to [`locale/en`](https://github.com/catamphetamine/javascript-time-ago/blob/master/locale/en) for an example.

 ```js
 import english from 'javascript-time-ago/locale/en'